 The Library Board of Trustees subscribes to a policy of preventive care for the Collection.
 Preventive care is a facet of conservation that functions to mitigate deterioration and damage of cultural property through the formulation and implementation of holistic policies and procedures.
-The [insert responsible person here] implements preventive care by providing and maintaining proper storage facilities and materials, inventorying and surveying the condition of the Collection, implementing integrated pest management and emergency preparedness plans, and security procedures to protect against theft.
+The Insert responsible person-here Collection custodian(s) implements preventive care by providing and maintaining proper storage facilities and materials, inventorying and surveying the condition of the Collection, implementing integrated pest management and emergency preparedness plans, and security procedures to protect against theft.